opengeospatial/e-learning/source/ogcapi-edr/text/corridorquery.rst

 Corridor Query Resources of OGC API - EDR
 ================

 A corridor is a two parameter set of points around a trajectory.
-An illustration, created using NASA Web WorldWind, is shown below.
+An illustration, created using NASA WorldWind, is shown below.

 .. image:: ../img/corridor.png
    :width: 80%